-Funding from government will optimize our productivity –Patricia Sukore
+Funding from Government will optimize our productivity –Patricia Sukore

 What are the issues related to women and children that you do address?

-We deal with issues as regards Sexual and Gender Based Violence (SGBV).
-This includes Female Genital Mutilation (FGM), where the private part of a female child or adult is mutilated, in order for the child not to be promiscuous (I am a living survivor).
+We deal with issues as regards Sexual and Gender Based Violence (SGBV) this include Female Genital Mutilation (FGM), where an important part of a female child or adult is mutilated or cut off, in their own words, they’re preventing the child from being promiscuous (I am a living survivor).
+This act leads to excessive bleeding and could result in mortality of the victim.
 Domestic Violence is another issue that is frequently brought to us.
-Because of the patriarchal nature of Africa, most women are treated badly by their spouses or partners.
+Because of the patriarchial nature of Africa most women are treated badly by their spouses or partners.
 Many wives are badly treated because they are not financially independent, and many others for no known reason.
 Children issues are also brought to us, mainly by third parties who witnessed the right of a child being infringed upon.
 These cases are really on the increase in our clime because of the lack of awareness in so many parts of the country

 Can you tell us about your empowerment projects?